Counter-Surfing Cats: What to do When Your Cat Loves Hangin’ Ten (…er…Eight…)

 - I’ve been most successful with sticky surfaces, on which cats hate walking.
 Purchase several cheap plastic placemats from the dollar store (or use large pieces of cardboard) and cover them with double-sided tape.
 I recommend Sticky Paws, which is specifically developed to keep pets off of surfaces!
 You can buy Sticky Paws in sheets, strips, or on a roll.
 Cover the placemats with the tape, and leave them out when you’re not working at the counter; stack them loosely when you need to use the surface.
 If you can only cover part of your surface, try moving placemats around to different spots so that your cat doesn’t learn where they are and where not to hop up.
 They are like tiny little velociraptors who keep “testing the fence” (see the first Jurassic Park movie if you don’t know what I’m talking about).

 - I do not generally recommend the use of stronger aversives like motion-activated compressed air cans, except in specific cases.
-These should NEVER be used with a cat who has stress or anxiety issues, as you do not want your cat to be fearful in his environment.
-Please talk with a behaviorist BEFORE employing this type of tactic, as this can potentially lead to or amplify other behavior issues that are stress or fear-related.
+These should NEVER be used with a cat who is fearful, anxious, or nervous, as you do not want your cat to be scared in his environment.
+Please talk with a behavior consultant BEFORE employing this type of tactic, as this can potentially lead to or amplify other behavior issues that are stress or fear-related.
 Anything that produces an electric shock – no matter how mild it claims to be – should never be used.

 - If one of the above approaches works, use that method for a couple of weeks (remembering to shift locations if you can’t cover the entire surface) and then reduce the usage.
 By that time, most cats learn that the counter or table-top is not a great place to be.